SK-Chaurasiya/Apple_vision_Clone/README.md

    - Identify objects and scenes in images, which would be the core functionality of the "Apple Vision" feature.

 2. **Backend Development:**
-   - Create a backend server to handle incoming requests from the frontend.
+   - Create a backend server to handle incoming requests from the front end.
-   - The backend will process the images using the computer vision and machine learning models and return the results to the frontend.
+   - The backend will process the images using the computer vision and machine learning models and return the results to the front.

 3. **Frontend Development:**
    - Build a user interface (UI) for users to interact with the "Apple Vision Clone."
-   - Users should be able to upload images, and the frontend should communicate with the backend to process the images and display the results.
+   - Users should be able to upload images, and the front end should communicate with the backend to process the images and display the results.

 4. **Image Upload and Processing:**
    - Implement a mechanism to allow users to upload images from their devices.
    - Send the uploaded images to the backend for processing using APIs.

 5. **Result Display:**
-   - Display the results of the image recognition and object detection on the frontend.
+   - Display the results of the image recognition and object detection on the front end.
    - Users should be able to see what objects or scenes have been identified in their uploaded images.

 6. **Error Handling and Validation:**